‘The First Step To Getting Anywhere Is Deciding You’re Not Willing To Stay Where You Are.’

 Soon, my only comfort was food.
 Every disappointment, rejection, frustration, fear and sadness that I couldn’t admit out loud, I took out on my body… I ate, I binged, I purged, and I starved.
 I was self-medicating, but rather than using pharmaceutical drugs, I was feeding my feelings with sugary, fatty, carbohydrate-laden foods.

 My current high-carb high-fat diet is bringing my body to its knees.
 The effect so much junk food is having on my body and moods is downright toxic.
 My blood sugar especially is something that I struggle with.
-I am constantly between sugar spikes and dips, feeling just plain miserable, agitated, shaky and down if I don’t get my hands on the sugary food I crave.
+I am constantly in between sugar spikes and dips, feeling just plain miserable, agitated, shaky and down if I don’t get my hands on the sugary food I crave.

 ‘I’m Not There Yet, But I’m Closer Than I Was Yesterday.’